rudrOwO/neuromancer/README.md

 - **Vite deepdive:** Vite is a super awesome bundler that comes with a ton of quality of life features for great developer experience.
   I learned about things such as:
-  - Importing files as webworkers!,
+  - Importing files as webworkers!.
   - Code-splitting with dynamic import- great for reducing initial load times.
   - You can even write custom middleware for the vite development server!!
 I used this feature to ship .wasm files during development.